material-components/material-components-ios/components/FlexibleHeader/README.md

 ### Background images

+This example shows how to add a custom background image view to a Flexible Header.

 You can create and add a UIImageView subview to the Flexible Header view's content view:

 <!--<div class="material-code-render" markdown="1">-->